Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 Why is chicken better on the Traeger?

-This review photo shows two roasted chickens on the Traeger Pro 575 Pellet Grill.
+Two roasted chickens on a Traeger Pro 575 Pellet Grill.

 If you’re going to roast one chicken on a Traeger, you might as well do two with different rubs!